w3f/polkadot-wiki/docs/learn-faq.md

 get more backing.
 You are looking for _nominators_ that will put up their tokens to increase the stake for your validator.
-Besides this, for validators who cannot acquire the minimum stake from the community, Parity and Web3 Foundation run a join program called [Thousand Validators][thousand validators] that will nominate validators if they conform to some requirements.
+Besides this, for validators who cannot acquire the minimum stake from the community, Parity and Web3 Foundation run a joint program called [Thousand Validators][thousand validators] that will nominate validators if they apply and fit the requirements.

 ### How are validators rewarded?